NoaNeeman/ex_4/README.md

-# this project creates instances of animals classes.
+# This project creates instances of animals classes.